anagstef/Graph-Shortest-Path-Queries/README.md

 >./tsp \[num_of_threads] \[initialization_graph.txt] [graph_workload.txt]

 # Input Files
-The __Initialization Graph__ input file should only contain edges in this syntax form:
+The __Initialization Graph__ input file should only contain edges in the following syntax form:

 >0 1